-Dr. Everett is Acting Director of the Center for Mental Health Services.
+Dr. Everett is the Director of the Center for Mental Health Services.
 In this role, she provides executive leadership for federal efforts to improve the nation’s mental health service systems.

 Prior to her arrival at SAMHSA, she served as the Section Chief of The Johns Hopkins Bayview Community and General Psychiatry in Baltimore, Maryland.
 She was on the faculty of the Johns Hopkins School of Medicine and the Bloomberg School of Public Health.
 At Hopkins, she directed 22 community psychiatry programs that provide a range of services to individuals from preschool age to older adults and through a range of programs that include intensive acute services as well as recovery support services for persons with Serious Mental Illnesses.
 More recently at Hopkins, she has been involved with the leadership of health system behavioral health integration into accountable care structures.
 Earlier in her career, Dr. Everett served as the Senior Medical Advisor to the Substance Abuse and Mental Health Services Administration.
 There she worked on the promotion of access to quality services and access to medications in the Medicare prescription drug benefit.
 From 1999 to 2003 she served as the Inspector General to the Office of the Governor in the Department of Mental Health in Virginia.
 During this time she completed over 80 inspections of Institutions operated and licensed to provide mental health services in Virginia.
 She received the Patrick Henry award for outspoken advocacy.